nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Link games with a friend: `friend --link`

-Links game and the associated in-game username for the game to a friend with the provided `FRIEND_ID`.
+Links a game and the associated in-game username for the game to a friend with the provided `FRIEND_ID`.

 A link between a particular friend and game shows that the friend plays the game.
 This association is required for subsequent commands, e.g. for the application to display all games that a friend plays or to recommend a friend to play with based on a particular game.